SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/integrations/bitbucketcloud.md

 ---
-title: Bitbucket Cloud
+title: Get started with Bitbucket Cloud
+nav: Bitbucket Cloud
 url: /integrations/bitbucketcloud/
 ---

+## Sign up and set up your first project
-You can connect to SonarCloud using your Bitbucket Cloud account.
-On the [login page](/#sonarcloud#/sessions/new), just click on the "Log in with Bitbucket" button.

-## Install SonarCloud add-on for Bitbucket Cloud
+1. On the [login page](/#sonarcloud#/sessions/new), click on the "Log in with Bitbucket" button and connect to SonarCloud using your Bitbucket Cloud account.

-Our Bitbucket Cloud application allows users to automate the SonarCloud analysis with Pipelines.
-It also allows users to view their SonarCloud metrics directly on Bitbucket Cloud via our Code Quality widget and the decoration of pull-requests.

-In Bitbucket Cloud, go to your team's "Settings > Find integrations" page, search for "SonarCloud" in the "Code Quality" category and click on "Add" to install the application.
+2. Click on "Analyze your code" and follow the path to set up a first project
+3. You will be asked to install the SonarCould application on your team or user account, which will allow you to choose which repositories you want to analyze.

 ## Analyzing with Pipelines

+Once your project is created and initiated from the repository you selected:

-1. On SonarCloud, once your project is created, generate a token to allow to publish analysis from Bitbucket Pipelines.
+1. Generate a token to allow to publish analysis from Bitbucket Pipelines.
 To generate a token, follow the first step of the tutorial on the dashboard of the project, or go to your user security page.

-2. On Bitbucket Cloud, go to the "Settings > Pipelines > Account variables" page of your team, and add a new SONAR_TOKEN variable that contains the value of the SonarCloud token (something like `9ad01c85336b265406fa6554a9a681a4b281135f`). **Make sure that you click on the "Lock" icon to encrypt and hide this token.**
+2. On Bitbucket Cloud, go to the "Settings > Pipelines > Account variables" page of your team, and add a new SONAR_TOKEN variable that contains the value of the SonarCloud token (something like `9ad01c85336b265406fa6554a9a681a4b281135f`).
+   * **Make sure that you click on the "Lock" icon to encrypt and hide this token.**

 3. Edit the `bitbucket-pipelines.yml` file of your repository to trigger the SonarCloud analysis.
-If you have a Maven or Gradle project, the simplest way is to use our dedicated plugins.
-For most other projects, you need our command line scanner to trigger analyses.
-See [various example projects](https://bitbucket.org/account/user/sonarsource/projects/SAMPLES).

-When a change on `bitbucket-pipelines.yml` is committed and pushed, Pipelines should automatically run a new build and therefore trigger the analysis of the repository.
-Shortly after, your project will appear on SonarCloud in your organization.
+See [our various example projects](https://bitbucket.org/account/user/sonarsource/projects/SAMPLES) to see how to achieve this.
+   * Note: if you did not activate Pipelines prior to this step, you should go to the "Pipelines" menu entry on your repository to enable it.

+Once those changes are pushed, Pipelines will automatically trigger analyses on the repository.

 ## Analyzing pull requests with Pipelines